seclab-ucr/Patchlocator/README.md

 - *get_refkernels()*: used for getting binary image/symbol table/vmlinux of reference kernel.
 We will compile reference kernels here.
 **Note**: Before execute get_refkernels().
 Please execute the following command in advance.
 `~/Patchlocator$ source ./environ.sh`
 This command set environment variables required for compiling.
-You can use the provided GCC in tools directory or download GCC by yourself and hard-code the path in environ.sh.
+You can use the provided GCC in tools directory () or download official GCC and hard-code the path in environ.sh.
 - *Get_debuginfo()*: used for extracting debug info from vmlinux.
 You can use the provided addr2line in tools directory or download GCC by yourself and hard-code the path in environ.sh.
 - *get_patches()*: used for getting patch file. (for each CVE, each reference kernel).